Lexterl33t/J5afe/README.md

 <a href="https://github.com/acornjs/acorn">Acorn.js</a>

-Acorn is used for the parser and Breakpoint takes care of the recursive path.
+Acorn is used for the parser and BreakpointAST takes care of the recursive path.

 example
 ```js